-Just imagine: with each new sensation, vision or emotional experience a new connection between two of more than 100,000 million brain cells is inevitably formed.
+Just imagine: with each new sensation, vision, or emotional experience, a new connection between two of more than 100,000 million brain cells is formed.

-But to really make changes, one needs to concentrate on the reinforcement of the conditioned reflex.
-If, within a short period of time such an experience takes place again, the connection will be strengthened.
-If the experiment is not repeated for a long time, the relationship will become weaker or disappears at all.
+But to really make changes, one needs to concentrate on the reinforcement of the conditioned reflex, according to Dispenza.
+If within a short period of time such an experience takes place again, the connection will be strengthened.
+If it is not repeated for a long time, the relationship will become weaker or disappears at all.

-Science regards the brain as something static and fixed, but in fact it has a strong ability to change.
-Recent studies in neuroscience have shown that the effect of each body experiences in our thinking organ (fatigue, fear, joy, cold) acts to change our brain.
+Science regards the brain as something static and fixed, but in fact, it has a strong ability to change.
+Recent studies in neuroscience have shown the effect of different body’s experiences (such as fatigue, fear, joy, or cold) on our brain.

 The research of Dr. Dispenza was interrupted by the onset of the crisis in his life.
 When riding a bike the doctor was struck by a car.
 To gain the ability to walk again, he had to go through a procedure that might be causing him chronic pain for life.

-Regardless of the fact that Dispenza managed to demonstrate the ability of thoughts to transform the physical condition, yet many are skeptical about his ideas.
-His theory of “faith in one’s own reality” seems to be related to pseudoscience and does not sound very scientific.
+Many are skeptical of Dispenza’s ideas about the ability of the thoughts to transform the physical condition.
+His theory of “faith in one’s own reality” tends to be regarded as pseudoscience and does not have much scientific basis.

-Perhaps the science is not yet ready to recognize that the physical condition can be changed with the help of the power of consciousness, but Dr. Dispenza, however, argues that this is really happening.
+Perhaps the scientific community is not yet ready to recognize that the physical condition could be changed with the help of the power of consciousness, but Dr. Dispenza, however, argues that this is really happening.